BloodlusT02/Quote_Generator-HTML_CSS_JS/README.md

 Make sure you have a modern web browser installed that supports JavaScript.

 # Installing
-1. Clone the repository to your local machine: // project link
+1. Clone the repository to your local machine: https://github.com/BloodlusT02/Quote_Generator-HTML_CSS_JS

 2. Open the index.html file in your preferred web browser.